unum-apps/ledger/README.md

 - `Makefile` - File that provides all the `make` commands
 - `Dockerfile` - File that builds the Docker image
 - `requirements.txt` - Put all your standard Python libs here
 - `.pylintrc` - L:inting definitions.
-Change to suit your needs.
+Change to suit your needs
 - `bin/` - Executables
   - `cron.py` - Runs the cron
 - `kubernetes/` - Kubernetes files